 Superdrug Trichology Shampoo, Conditioner and Tonic

 A dry, itchy scalp is an absolute nightmare but our friends at Superdrug have created the perfect treatment.
-Using the shampoo, conditioner and tonic together on a regular basis really makes a big difference.
+Using the Trichology shampoo, conditioner and tonic together on a regular basis really makes a big difference.
+The tonic is also great to use on those stubborn dry patches in between washes.
+A little bit goes a long way, so there’s no need to worry about greasy locks!
 You often find that dandruff treatments can be really potent but these products don’t have a bad smell at all.

 Superdrug Vitamin E Skincare Range

 Honestly, what would we do without Superdrug?
 Finding a decent everyday moisturiser has been the hardest task over the last year but thanks to a recommendation from a friend (you da best, Courntey) I decided to try the Vitamin E range.
 First of all, every product smells amazing and most importantly, leaves your skin feeling so soft and moisturised.
 Pictured is the ‘intense’ body cream which is great for those really dry bits that won’t budge.
-Whilst we’re on the subject, Superdrug’s own brand Aqeous cream is also a great basic moisturiser.
+Other faves in the range are the SPF15 Moisturising Day Cream (it gives you such a nice glow as an extra bonus) and the Eye Cream.
+Whilst we’re on the subject, Superdrug’s own brand Aqueous cream is also a great basic moisturiser.

 Superdrug Intensive Moisture Hand Cream

 “Jeez Claire, why don’t you just marry Superdrug already” I hear you cry.
-Their products are just so good!
+Their products are just so good, what can I say!
 My hands have been really suffering over the last few weeks but this stuff makes them feel instantly smoother and brings relief from the dreaded itch.
 Plus, it’s the perfect size to keep in your bag at all times just in case.

 Dr Organic Moroccan Argan Oil Face Wash